anhton99/chatbot/README.md

 # What's helpful:
 ChatGPT Plus is helpful for getting started but can yield random code
-Official docs is helpful for debugging
-Profanity filter - get profanity.txt  from https://github.com/JamesTheHacker/profanity-bash/blob/master/banned_words.txt
+Official docs for OpenAI API, Streamlit, and Streamlit community is helpful for debugging Profanity filter - get profanity.txt  from https://github.com/JamesTheHacker/profanity-bash/blob/master/banned_words.txt